yushulx/mrz-generator/README.md

 # MRZ Generator
-The project demonstrates how to build a MRZ generator app with Python and Flet.
+The project demonstrates how to build an MRZ generator app with [Python MRZ package](https://pypi.org/project/mrz/) and [Flet](https://flet.dev/).

 ## Installation